Frequently Asked Questions

 What happens when I reach the destination?

 When you reach the destination, the app will tell you that you have arrived and will stop the navigation.
+The default is that getting within 20m of your target is considered arrival, but you can change this in the settings.

 How do I stop a journey?